-It is a curious fact that the Vermeer canvases which left the Netherlands were attributed to familiar Dutch artists known to outsiders.
+It is a curious fact that the Vermeer canvases which left the Netherlands were not infrequently attributed to familiar Dutch artists known to outsiders.
 In 1742, for example, his Girl Reading a Letter at an Open Window came to Dresden as a Rembrandt.

-Even though the Dutch were poor judges of Chinese standards they knew that they surpassed anything produced in Europe.
+Even though the Dutch were poor judges of Chinese standards, they knew that they surpassed anything produced in Europe.

 Johann Sebastian Bach